conduktor/conduktor-docs/docs/platform/reference/resource-reference/self-service.md

   ```

-#### CEL expressions tips
+#### Tips for CEL expressions

-There is multiple things you should consider when writing your CEL expressions in the context of Resource Policies:
+There are multiple things you should consider when writing your CEL expressions in the context of resource policies:

-- For field like configuration value or label value we don't know in advance the type so sometimes if you want to compare it to a number you need to convert it to a string and then to an int like this `int(string(spec.configs["retention.ms"]))`
+- For field like configuration value/label value, that you don't know the type of, so if you want to compare it to a number, you need to convert it to a string and then to an int like this: `int(string(spec.configs["retention.ms"]))`

-- For field key that contains dot `.` or dash `-`, you need to access them with the `[]` operator: `metadata.labels["data-criticality"]`
+- For field key that contains dots `.` or dashes `-`, you need to access them with the `[]` operator: `metadata.labels["data-criticality"]`

-- For field like label key or config key that can be absent we recommend to add a check to see if the field is present or not `has(metadata.labels.criticality) && {your condition}` or `"retention.ms" in spec.configs && {your condition}` if the field had a dot or a dash for example
+- For field like label key/config key that can be absent, we recommend adding a check to see if the field is present: `has(metadata.labels.criticality) && {your condition}`.
+If the field has a dot or dash, use `"retention.ms" in spec.configs && {your condition}`.

-### Application Instance Permissions
+### Application instance permissions

-Application Instance Permissions lets teams collaborate with each other.
+Application instance permissions lets teams collaborate with each other.

 **API Keys:** <AdminToken />  <AppToken />
 **Managed with:** <CLI /> <API />